bewest/node-multienv/metacontroller/docs/resource-management.md

 - Better resource lifecycle management
 - Easier to track dependencies

+### Resource Declaration Rules
+- Resources must be explicitly declared in controller manifests to be managed
+- Resources created but not declared will not be garbage collected
+- Undeclared resources returned by customize hooks are treated as related resources
+- Related resources are monitored but not managed by the controller
+- To ensure proper lifecycle management, always declare resources in the controller spec

 ### Tradeoffs
 - Less direct control over pods
 - More complex initial setup